Your Name Is the New Brand: Why South African Executives Can’t Stay Anonymous Anymore

 The South African economy is being reshaped by transformation and innovation, Artificial Intelligence (AI) in finance, automation in mining, sustainability in energy, and digital evolution in education.
 The executives leading these changes aren’t defined by corporate press releases anymore; they’re defined by the ideas they share and the conversations they lead.

-A recent HubSpot report on personal branding found that professionals who actively publish content under their own name experience 3× higher trust and engagement than those relying solely on company channels (HubSpot Blog, 2024).
+A recent HubSpot report on personal branding found that professionals who actively publish content under their own name experience 3× higher trust and engagement than those relying solely on company channels ( HubSpot Blog, 2024 ).
+In other words, visibility isn’t vanity, it’s strategy.

 Personal Branding Is a Leadership Strategy, Not Self-Promotion